kubernetes/community/community-membership.md

   - Addresses bugs or issues discovered after code is accepted

-**Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the area that they are active in.
+**Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.

 ## Reviewer

-Reviewers are able to review code for quality and correctness on some part of the project.
+Reviewers are able to review code for quality and correctness on some part of a subproject.
 They are knowledgeable about both the codebase and software engineering principles.

-**Defined by:** *reviewers* entry in an OWNERS file in the Kubernetes codebase.
+**Defined by:** *reviewers* entry in an OWNERS file in a repo owned by the Kubernetes project.

 Reviewer status is scoped to a part of the codebase.